Crell/PlanedoBundle/README.md

 bin/console planedo:update-all
 ```

-The second update deletes old entries (where "old" is defined by the `purgeBefore` configuration setting):
+The second update deletes old entries (where "old" is defined by the `purge_before` configuration setting):

 ```shell
 bin/console planedo:purge-old